 Receives general supervision from assigned supervisory/management staff.
 May receive technical and functional supervision from other medical staff.

 Duties may include, but are not limited to, the following:

-Prepare patients for examination by physician, including taking and charting vital signs and brief history of complaints; assess need for tests and equipment; and conduct tests as ordered.
+Prepare patients for examination by a physician, including taking and charting vital signs and brief history of complaints; assess need for tests and equipment; and conduct tests as ordered.

-Read charts and other records to note condition of patients and treatments, medications, special diets and procedures ordered by physicians; enter findings, as well as, treatments and medication administered, in patient's charts.
+Read charts and other records to note condition of patients and treatments, medications, special diets, and procedures ordered by physicians; enter findings, as well as, treatments and medication administered, in patient's charts.

-Administer simple prescribed treatments, medications and diagnostic procedures.
+Administer simple prescribed treatments, medications, and diagnostic procedures.

 Observe condition of patients and report unusual occurrences or serious conditions to supervisors.